NatGr/annotate_audio/README.md

 # Annotate audio
 These python helper scripts help you to get smaller annotated audio files, from a large audio containing file, to train STT or TTS models, by:
-    1. split the large file in several smaller wav files, separated by silence
+    1. split the large file in several smaller wav files, separated by silence.
+If there are several speaker in your audio, you can also remove the parts spoken by the other(s) speaker(s).
     2. (optional) get transcription for these smaller audio files from google cloud STT service, this requires a GCP account
     3. manually annotate (or correct GCP annotations) the smaller audio files